thiruc21/ARTemis/README.md

 - Difficulties:
     - Integrating several APIs into the project.
     - Designing a canvas with various features and functions such as the draw tools and autofill.
-    - Synchronizing each user to a tean canvas, and each team canvas to a game instance/host in concert using websockets.
+    - Synchronizing each user to a team canvas, and each team canvas to a game instance/host in concert using websockets.
-    - Creating a seperate chat system with voice service and intergrating it to the different layers/levels of the application.
+    - Creating a separate chat system with voice service and intergrating it to the different layers/levels of the application.
     - Allowing a user to host multiple games and have all of those authorative permissions.